zummenix/expectest/README.md

 expect!(...).to_not(...);
 expect!(...).not_to(...);
 ```
-> Note: You can use `expect` function instead of `expect!` macro in that case you will not
-see file and line where the test will fail.
+> Note: `expect!` macro provides a file name and a line number for a failed test case.

 #### Equality
 For types that implement the `PartialEq` trait: